 This course provides a forum for building on students' existing knowledge of instrumentation by reviewing and refining familiar concepts and introducing new ones.
 Information will be gleaned from detailed study and discussion of seminal orchestral works, primarily from the 20th and 21st centuries, along with representative analytical and explanatory writings.
 Skills in instrumentation as well as score and part preparation will be developed through the completion of arranging exercises that focus attention on each section of the orchestra in turn.
-Students will then complete a research/analysis project on an orchestration topic of their choosing and present their findings in a seminar.
-The approach taken is designed to inform composition practice and will be primarily of interest to students in composition, and to prepare those students for completing orchestral works as part of their composition studies.
+Students will then either (a) complete a research/analysis project on an orchestration topic of their choosing and present their findings in a seminar or essay format; or (b) complete a short transcription or original work for orchestra or wind ensemble.

+The approach taken is designed to inform composition practice and will be primarily of interest to students in composition, and to prepare those students for completing large ensemble works as part of their composition studies.
 Students with interests in conducting, education, or performance are also likely to find value in the course.